Who are you and what startup did you build?

 Consistency and discipline are key.

+These qualities can fundamentally change your life and the trajectory of your projects.
 Keep pushing forward, even when the going gets tough, and always stay true to your vision.